All Episodes

 I want to stay home and raise my baby.

-The Feminazis don't.
+The feminazis don't.

-The feminine this was they didn't foresee this.
+They didn't foresee this.

-But then these women and this trend has been happening for a long time.
+But then these women, and this trend has been happening for a long time.

 You couple that with having a baby, and there was really no reason to leave.

-Feminism brought it on itself, unwittingly, unknowingly, back after this.
+Feminism brought it on itself unwittingly, unknowingly, back after this.

-Um way back in April.
+Well, the Wall Street Journal story is way back in April.

 See, I saved this stuff and I put it all together, folks.

-I save these stuff.
+I saved these stuff.

-I have a I have an archival system like you can't believe.
+I have an archival system like you can't believe.

-And pew attributed the rise of stay-at-home mothers to a mix of demographic, economic, and societal factors, the vast majority of married stay-at-home mothers, 85%, say they're doing so by choice in order to care for their families.
+The vast majority of married stay-at-home mothers, 85%, say they're doing so by choice in order to care for their families.

-That's a slap in the face of feminism if I ever heard one.
+That's a slap in the face of feminism, if I ever heard one.

 Women aren't supposed to do this.

-Sisters are not supposed to do this.
+Sisters are not supposed to do this, even after having the baby.

-even after having the baby, that more and more of them are.
+That more and more of them are.

 And that's just nature, folks.

-So whatever you want to call it.
+That's just biology, whatever you want to call it.

 Here's June in Austin, Texas, as we head back to the phones.